 Since corporate income taxes were considered "excise" taxes (taxes on the sale, or production for sale, of specific goods), the Supreme Court’s ruling did not apply to them.
 In a June 16, 1909 address to Congress, President William Howard Taft proposed simultaneous actions: a constitutional amendment allowing the federal government to levy a personal income tax and a separate federal tax on corporate income.
 The Corporation Excise Tax Act of 1909 imposed a 1% tax on corporate income above $5,000.
 On Feb.
 3, 1913, Congress passed the 16th Amendment, giving Congress the "power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States…"

 From 1909 - the first year the federal government levied a separate corporate income tax - to 1935, corporations paid a fixed percentage of their income in taxes regardless of how much they made (although taxes were usually exempted for the first several thousand dollars).
-From 1936 to today, the number of federal corporate income tax brackets has increased from two to eight.
-Corporations today pay a 15% tax rate on the first $50,000 in income, up to 35% on all income above $18.33 million.
-The corporate income tax reached its peak in 1968-1969, when all income over $25,000 was taxed at a rate of 52.8%.
+From 1936 to today, the number of federal corporate income tax brackets has varied from one to eight.
+Corporations today pay a 21% tax rate on income, regardless of their size or revenue.

 Businesses, however, rarely ever pay the statutory corporate income tax rate, due to a wide variety of tax exemptions, preferences, and deductions.
 The "effective tax rate" is defined as the "ratio of tax paid to pre-tax profits for a given period," according to the Tax Foundation.
 Effective tax rates, therefore, measure "the real tax cost of investment and reflect the corporate tax burden."
 In 2011, the effective corporate tax rate in the United States was 29.2% (including state and local taxes), roughly in line with the 31.9% average of the six other largest developed economies (Canada, France, Germany, Italy, Japan, and the UK), and fourth highest among the 34 OECD countries.
 Of the 500 large cap companies (a market capitalization value of more than $10 billion) in the Standard & Poor (S&P) stock index, 115 paid a total corporate tax rate – federal and state combined – of less than 20% from 2006-2011, and 39 of those companies paid a rate of less than 10%.